 Find out what they are and take action.

 Smartphone notifications keep you on constant alert.
 There’s always a notification to check, an email to read, or a call to return.

 The internet generates such an immense quantity of content that there’s always something to catch your attention.

-This creates a significant level of stress, making you be aware of your phone in a way that up until recently would have been unthinkable.
+This creates a significant level of stress, forcing you keep aware of your phone in a way that, up until recently, would have been unthinkable.

 After all, many of us check our phones every few minutes.